 In Tennessee, most even accident involving pedestrians happen at the fault of the driver responsible.
 Even in situations in which a pedestrian is guilty of jaywalking, the driver who caused the collision will still be held liable for compensatory damages for injury due to their own inability to acknowledge proper safety protocol on the road.
 Drivers must yield to pedestrians at all times, without exception, even if this means use of a horn to communicate their presence to pedestrians.
 This “right of way” should be especially considered for those driving in residential areas, or in places where there are likely to be children.
 Liability typically falls on the driver regardless of the pedestrian victim’s age, but damages are far likely to be higher if the victim is a minor child.

-Contact our offices if you or a loved one has suffered harm as a pedestrian in traffic related accident, especially if there were fatalities involved.
+In the event that you or a loved one has suffered harm as a pedestrian in traffic related accident, especially if there were fatalities involved, you should contact our office to protect your rights and fight for the compensation you deserve.
 It’s almost guaranteed that you are entitled to compensation for your suffering.
-Our team of attorneys has the experience, connections, and resources best suited for securing a successful settlement in a wide variety of vehicular incidents involving pedestrians.
+Our team of skilled attorneys has the experience, connections, and resources suited for acquiring a successful settlement in a wide variety of vehicular incidents involving pedestrians.
 The sooner you start gathering evidence, the stronger your case will be – so don’t wait!
-Set up an initial consultation with one of our skilled lawyers and get on track towards receiving the compensation that you deserve.
+Set up your first consultation with one of our skilled lawyers and get the help you need to receive the compensation you deserve.